drallieiv/KinanCity/KinanCity-core/README.md

 **Running in command line**
 the examples below only give the arguments that will follow the launch command : `java -jar KinanCity-core-<version>.jar` or `start.sh` for unix and `start.bat` for windows

-Element written between angle brackers are example values.
-Remove the bracked and use your own value.
+Element written between angle brackets (< >) are example values.
+Remove the brackets and use your own value.

 For all these examples, the usernames and password must follow theses rules :
 - username : between 6 and 16 characters with no spaces